isabella232/primetime.en/help/dynamic-ad-insertion/msapi-topics/ms-at-effectiveness/ms-enable-client-side-ad-tracking.md

 You can enable client-side ad tracking by adding the `pttrackingmode` and `pttrackingversion` parameters to your Bootstrap URL request.

  With client-side ad tracking enabled, you can also retrieve ad tracking metadata using the Tracking API URL.
+For more details, see [Query Parameters](../../msapi-topics/ms-at-effectiveness/notvsdk-csat-ms-interface.md).

 To perform client-side ad tracking, use the Tracking API URL.